DerekHansenUnicity/TheGreatUnicityDeploymentChallenge/README.md

 Update the app Dockerfile and docker compose file with the needed parameters to allow the python app to upload images and use the stored images.

+There is a sample in `terraform/example/` of creating a s3 bucket, but it doesn't have all it needs for upload and public access.

 ## Step 3: Technical Review and Interview